KRIISHSHARMA/5G_TECHNOLOGY_ARCHITECTURE_AND_PROTOCOLS/README.md

 - in the first step UE sends a registration request to proxy-CSCF
 - P-CSCF will then relay this meassage to INTEROGATING-CSCF , now I-CSCF will use `Ncx_IMSRegistration_Get` function to querry the UDM , wether this UE is already registered to the IMS system or not , if not I-CSCF will select a S-CSCF for the UE and send this request to S-CSCF
 - now S-CSCF will use registraion service of the SBA(service based architechure)(`NCx_IMSRegistration_register`) in order to send the registration request to the UDM
-- the UDM will temp store this UE againse this S-CSCF and smilarlly the S-CSCF will request the authetication information for this UE using `Ncx_IMSAuthentication_Get` service
+- the UDM will temp store this UE against this S-CSCF and smilarlly the S-CSCF will request the authetication information for this UE using `Ncx_IMSAuthentication_Get` service
 - once S-CSCF gets this info , it will challenge the UE using this authentication info so that UE proves its genuiness
 - UE gives response by sending authentication response
 - if is successful then this service-CSCF tells UDM about this success